Terms of Engagement

 Client care and service

-The Law Society prescribes client care and service obligations which require that, whatever legal services your lawyer is providing, he or she must:
+The Law Society’s prescribed client care and service obligations require that, whatever legal services we provide to you, we must:

 - Act competently, in a timely way, and in accordance with instructions received and arrangements made.